 In 2007, Brad returned to aviation as one of the original employees of Aspen Avionics, a venture-backed cockpit display manufacturer, where he was responsible for creating and building the emerging company’s brand and overall marketing presence.
 In 2010 he was given responsibility for all product strategy at Aspen, and led the definition and rollout of the company’s groundbreaking Connected Panel product line, which has revolutionized the synchronization of data in the cockpit.

-Today, in addition to running Robotic Skies, Brad is the President of Kings Avionics, the aircraft electronics sales and service company his father started in 1969.
-An active member of the manned aviation community, Brad has spoken about the emerging UAS opportunity at events for the Aircraft Electronics Association, the National Business Aviation Association (NBAA), Aviation Expo and other aerospace events.
-He is a voting member of ASTM Committee F38 on Unmanned Aircraft Systems, The NBAA Corporate Aviation Management Committee for UAS, and the Helicopter Association International (HAI) UAS Committee.
+Today, in addition to running Robotic Skies, Brad remains an active member of the manned aviation community, and has been invited to speak about the emerging UAS opportunity at events for the Aircraft Electronics Association, the National Business Aviation Association (NBAA), The Rotorcraft Business & Technology Summit, and other aerospace events.
+He is a voting member of ASTM Committee F38 on Unmanned Aircraft Systems, The NBAA Business Aviation Management Committee, and the Helicopter Association International (HAI) UAS Committee.
 Brad is also a contributor to aviation publications, covering UAS integration and emerging avionics technology trends.

 A certified private pilot, and an avid First Person View drone pilot, Brad believes that the future of aviation lies in embracing and supporting emerging technologies, like unmanned aircraft, into the mainstream of the civilian aerospace industry.

 Brad lives in Albuquerque, New Mexico with his wife, Thea, a marketing executive with Dell, and their three children.